chaitjo/geometric-rna-design/tutorial/README.md

 ## 📦 Datasets

-- Introduction to the PDB file format: [link](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html).
 - [RNASolo](https://rnasolo.cs.put.poznan.pl/), a repository of processed PDB-derived RNA 3D structures.
+Go ahead and look at some of the RNA structures in the viewer, see if you like how they twist and turn!
 - [RNA 3D Hub](http://rna.bgsu.edu/rna3dhub/), a repository of RNA structural annotations, motifs, and non-redundant (clustered) sets.
+- Introduction to the PDB file format: [link](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html).